 I don't have much to say about this setup that I don't like.
 This is my current setup for a reason!

 However, I would keep in mind that the Neumann TLM49 can be quite sibiliant on many female voices.
 I do keep a De-esser plugin on my record tracks to mitigate some of this issue personally, but I would definitely try before you buy with any Neumann you plan to invest in.
 If you can, get some input from any audio gear heads you know to make sure you're signing off on the best fit for you.

 The StudioBricks itself is a great and sturdy booth to use, but it can be challenging to move it to new locations because of the door piece (everything else is pretty manageable.)
-I can't speak to how quiet the AC unit is yet (mine may have been damaged in transit and I am in the process of replacing it), so my booth does get quite steamy if I'm recording for more than 30-40 minutes.
+The AC unit it comes with is quiet, but not quiet enough to run while recording, so my booth does get quite steamy if I'm in the booth for more than 30-40 minutes.
 I just wear gym clothes if I know I'm doing long stretches at a time and drink tons of water!
 I still find the benefits to far outweigh these relatively minor concerns.